Eligible counties are highlighted.

-We invest in companies that are located in or willing to relocate to one of the following Northeast Ohio counties:
+We invest in companies that are located in or willing to relocate to one of the 88 Ohio counties

 Innovation Fund Northeast Ohio is always accepting applications.
 Here are the deadlines you’ll need to meet to be considered for our upcoming funding cycles.